 The Fourth Industrial Revolution (Industry 4.0), artificial intelligence (AI), innovation, automation, Internet of Things (IOT) and other technological advancement would impact all industries.
 The Industry 4.0 will change the kinds of jobs needed across all market sectors.
 Therefore, students must possess the right skills to value-add, creative, empathetic and interactive in a technology-driven job landscape.

-Malaysia has a high unemployment rate among its graduates.
+In addition, Malaysia has a high unemployment rate among its graduates.
 Thus, it is vital for students to consider carefully in the early stages which courses that would lead to jobs that will be high in demand in future.
-Ask advise from knowledgeable and experienced counselors who can assess you, advise you with evidence based information and guide you to the best course that suits you.
+Ask advise from knowledgeable and experienced counselorswho can assess you, advise you with evidence based information and guide you to the best course that suits you.

 You might also be interested to read these:

 - 30 Jobs with Future High Demand & Salaries in Malaysia – Find Out so you can choose the Best Course to Study Now!

 - Study Courses that has High Job Demand in Malaysia

 - Top 20 Courses to Study in Malaysia that has High Job Demand & Stable Salary